FlavScents AInsights Entry for Ocean Propanal (CAS: 1205-17-0)

 - Molecular Weight: 58.08 g/mol

 Ocean propanal is a simple aldehyde with a linear three-carbon chain.
-The presence of the aldehyde group contributes to its characteristic odor profile, which is often described as fresh and marine-like.
-This functional group is crucial for its reactivity and sensory properties, making it a valuable component in both flavor and fragrance formulations.
+The presence of the aldehyde group is crucial for its reactivity and sensory properties.
+The structure-odor relationship is significant as the aldehyde group contributes to its characteristic scent profile, often described as fresh and marine-like.

 Citation hooks: FlavScents; PubChem; FEMA